A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Sandra Ann Brown is distinguished professor of psychology and psychiatry and previously served as vice chancellor for research at UC San Diego.
+Sandra Ann Brown is a distinguished professor of psychology and psychiatry and previously served as vice chancellor for research at the University of California, San Diego.
 In that prior role, she oversaw the Office of Research Affairs, which is charged with creating opportunities, enhancing the research experience, developing tools and training to improve research administration, and supporting and promoting university innovations and industry engagements.

-Brown is internationally recognized for her developmentally focused alcohol and drug research.
-Her research yielded pioneering information on adolescent addiction, relapse among youth, and long term outcomes of youth who have experienced alcohol and drug problems.
+Sandra is internationally recognized for her developmentally focused alcohol and drug research.
+Her research yielded pioneering information on adolescent addiction, relapse among youth, and long-term outcomes of youth who have experienced alcohol and drug problems.
 She is the past president of Division 50 (Addictions) of the American Psychological Association, is on the executive board of numerous scientific organizations, and has over 35 grants and 350 publications.
-She is involved in addiction prevention and intervention at the regional, state, and national levels and helped lead NIAAA’s effort to establish national screening and early intervention guidelines for youth.
-Currently, she co-directs the administrative units of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA) and the Adolescent Brain Cognitive Development (ABCD) Study.
+She is involved in addiction prevention and intervention at the regional, state, and national levels and helped lead the National Institute on Alcohol Abuse and Alcoholism’s (NIAAA) effort to establish national screening and early intervention guidelines for youth.
+Currently, Sandra co-directs the administrative units of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA) and the Adolescent Brain Cognitive Development (ABCD) Study.

 Todd Cleland